What is a Dividend?

 - Liquidating Dividend

 If any firm decides to deliver extra shares to its investors without any expectation, then that kind of dividend becomes a stock dividend.
-If the firm sets less than 25 percent of the old issued stocks, then it’s termed as a stock dividend.
-And if the issued stocks are more than 25 percent of the old shares then it is coined as a stock split.
+If the firm sets less than 25 percent of the old issued stocks, then it’s termed a stock dividend.
+And if the issued stocks are more than 25% of the old shares then it is coined as a stock split.
 An example to make it clearer is, if a firm declares 10K shares as dividend to its stakeholders, the fair value of the stock is Rs.
 200, and the par value is Rs.
 1, then the entry documented by the firm would be-

 Retained Earnings – 50k Debit

 Common Stocks, Rs 1 par value – 10K Credit